Growing Mask Popularity

 Failure to properly import FDA-regulated medical devices could result in detention or seizure of the shipment (see 21 C.F.R. § 800.55), civil penalties of up to $15,000 per violation, or even criminal prosecution.
 See 21 U.S.C. § 333.
 These are in addition to penalties that CBP may impose, under 19 U.S.C. § 1592, for violations of relevant CBP statutes and regulations on the entry of goods, which could be as high as the domestic value of the imported merchandise for fraudulent behavior, and in addition to delays in clearing the goods through U.S. customs.

-Even with checks and balances, supply and demand fuel a rollercoaster of soaring medical PPE prices and shortages.
+Even with checks and balances, supply and demand fuels a rollercoaster of soaring medical PPE prices and shortages.
 Some international shipments of surgical and N95 masks are being confiscated and diverted to healthcare workers.
 Wholesalers are having their entire inventory bought by large retailers.
 Shipments fortunate enough to get through customs may be scooped up by shoppers within a few days if not hours.

 Seems Like An Abundance